Shri Rudram

 Shri Rudram is also famous for its mention of the Shaivite holy mantra Namah Shivaya, which appears in the text of the Śatarudrīya in the eighth anuvāka of Taittiriya Samhita (TS 4.5.8.1).
-It also contains the mantra Aum namah bhagavate rudraya and the Mahamrityunjaya Mantra.
+In Shukla Yajurveda it is found in chapter 16, verse 41.
+It also contains the mantra Aum namo bhagavate rudraya and the Mahamrityunjaya Mantra.

 The Sri Rudram is commonly chanted during the Pradosha time, which is considered to be a time auspicious for the worship of Shiva.